AWS

 Datasource Resources

-Several of StrongDM's datasource resource types can be used to set up resources within AWS, but there are also several bespoke AWS resource types:
+Several of StrongDM's datasource resource types can be used to set up resources within AWS, but there are also several bespoke AWS resource types.
+See the guides for any of those resource types for more details:

 User Management

-StrongDM provides generic SSO With SAML and the StrongDM SCIM API Specification that can be used to integrate with the AWS Identity Center.
+StrongDM provides a generic SAML integration and the StrongDM SCIM API specification that can be used to integrate with the AWS Identity Center.

 Was this helpful?